FISC-Project/FISC-V/README.md

-# FISC-V
+# FISC-VM
-FISC-V is a Virtual Machine that implements the CPU architecture FISC
+FISC-VM is a Virtual Machine that implements the CPU architecture FISC